lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

     If you have a Raspberry Pi, the Companion App will run too!
 (Using Pi's onboard Bluetooth hardware)

     We're creating the Companion App now...
-And we hope to have wasp-os adopting the Simple Management Protocol that's used by Mynewt, RIOT, FreeRTOS and Zephyr.
+And we hope to have wasp-os adopting the [Simple Management Protocol](https://github.com/apache/mynewt-mcumgr) that's used by Mynewt, RIOT, FreeRTOS and Zephyr.

+    We have a solution for this...
+More about this later.

 1. __Simpler Firmware Debugging with Raspberry Pi and VSCode__